 Punishment should be avoided.
 The dog-dog relationship will not be improved if you scold, punish, or hold down a dog as punishment; in fact, you may make it worse by punishing the dog for signaling and communicating its aggressive intentions.
 Good communication between the dogs is actually helpful to avoid serious fights.
 If the dogs are punished for communication such as growling, snarling, snapping, or lip lifting, then these important canine communications may be suppressed.
 Effective communication between the dogs is the key to harmony.

 Instead, if you can see that the dogs are about to fight, the dogs should be called, redirected, or encouraged to do something else.
 Ideally the resident dog is called to come, sit and stay.
 This must be taught and rewarded in a positive reinforcement program prior to introductions.
-If you call or punish harshly or sternly then you will suppress the dogs’ communication when you are around.
+If you call or punish your dog, then you will suppress the dogs’ communication when you are around.
 If the resident dog doesn’t obey, then you need to refresh its obedience commands in a separate occasion.
 Using a leash and head collar may allow safe management without escalation of human emotion adding to the aggression.

 The new dog should be observed for willingness to retreat, move away, look away, and avoid confrontation.
 This is normal canine deference and as much as it may seem unfair to people, it is critical for a harmonious relationship among a group of dogs.

 What should I do if the dogs start to play?

 Social play should be allowed to continue as long as it does not escalate to aggression.
 If aggression is a possibility during play (or any other social interaction), you must be able to identify the signals and actions that indicate that aggression is likely to emerge so that you can stop the interaction.